-Articulating the mood of our times, Sebastian Muravchik kindly spoke to The Electricity Club from the isolation of his ‘Small World’…
+Articulating the mood of our times, Sebastian Muravchik kindly spoke from the isolation of his ‘Small World’…

 The subject matter of ‘Small World’ is quite timely with everything going on in the world, is that a coincidence?

 The release was going to be a different song, but this pandemic kicked off and ‘Small World’ happened quite quickly as a response to it.
 Having said that, many of the issues enhanced by this crisis are there in regular times; existential ghosts that you’ll find in this pandemic song, but also in other SNS SENSATION’s songs, unrelated to the pandemic.